damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     python prepro.py --help

+The table below lists all the arguments in detail.

 |No.|Short Name|Long Name      |Type      |Required                         |Description                                    |Default     |
 |---|----------|---------------|----------|---------------------------------|-----------------------------------------------|------------|
 |1  |-as       |--all_sample   |flag      | Yes, iff -nr or -ns not supplied| Preprocess all samples in design matrix       |False       |